Veterans Day is a time to remember and honor the service and selflessness of members of our military It is also a time to honor o >>

 The Child Center of NY

-Board of Directors Roster and Biographies
+Board of Directors

-Richard Jay, President
+Richard Jay, Executive Vice Chair

 Richard Jay joined the board of The Child Center in 1998 and became president in 2008.
-He is the Chairman and principal of Port City Air in Portsmouth N.H.
+He is the Chairman and principal of Port City Air in Portsmouth, N.H.
 He is the former president and chairman of Display Technologies LLC (located in College Point, Queens), which he sold to IMI plc (a global engineering group).
 Prior to this, Dick served as a senior marketing executive for many major companies.
 He received his bachelor’s from Cornell University and his MBA in Marketing and Finance from the University of Chicago.
-He lives in Manhattan and Connecticut with his wife and is a proud father of 2 daughters and grandfather of 4.
+He lives in Manhattan and Connecticut with his wife and is a proud father of two daughters and grandfather of four.

-Samuel Freed, Executive Vice President
+Samuel B. Freed, Vice Chair

 Samuel Freed is a retired attorney with the law firm of Farrell Fritz who focuses on business law and commercial and residential real estate transactions.
 He formerly ran his own practice for 40 years.
 He and his wife live in Bronxville and are the parents of four children and grandparents of six.
 Sam has been a board member since 1988 and currently serves as executive vice president of the board.

-Cynthia Mann Haiken, Vice President
+Cynthia Mann Haiken, Vice Chair

 Cynthia Mann Haiken is a reference and readers advisory librarian in Connecticut.
 Each of her maternal grandparents, mother, and aunt taught in the NYC public school, and she credits them for her a strong belief in education and youth support and development.
 Cynthia received a BA in history from Yale University in 1987 and a JD from Harvard Law School in 1990.
 Cynthia received her MLIS degree from Rutgers University in 2016.
 Prior to becoming a librarian, she practiced tax law in New York City for 27 years.
 She and her husband Matthew have two daughters.

-Garrett D’Alessandro, Vice President/Treasurer
+Garrett R. D’Alessandro, Treasurer